watto-engineer/dash/contrib/gitian-descriptors/README.md

 and at least 10 gigabytes of free disk space, you can `gitian-build` using LXC running inside a virtual machine.

-Here's a description of Gavin's setup on OSX 10.6:
+Here's a description of a setup on OSX 10.6:

 1. Download and install VirtualBox from [https://www.virtualbox.org/](https://www.virtualbox.org/)

-2. Download the 64-bit Ubuntu Desktop 12.04 LTS .iso CD image from [http://www.ubuntu.com/](http://www.ubuntu.com/)
+2. Download the 64-bit Ubuntu Desktop 20.04 LTS .iso CD image from [http://www.ubuntu.com/](http://www.ubuntu.com/)

 3. Run VirtualBox and create a new virtual machine, using the Ubuntu .iso (see the [VirtualBox documentation](https://www.virtualbox.org/wiki/Documentation) for details).
 Create it with at least 2 gigabytes of memory and a disk that is at least 20 gigabytes big.